Xilinx-CNS/cns-dpdk-next-sfc/README_CDX.md

 MCDI test app is a example application which demonstrates using MCDI commands from user space application.
 This application uses APIs provided by MCDI library.

+Refer to MCDI test application documentation [MCDI test app](./examples/mcdi/README.md) for more details about MCDI test app.
-Please refer to MCDI library documentation [MCDI Library](./lib/mcdi/README.md) for more details.
+Please refer to MCDI library documentation [MCDI Library](./lib/mcdi/README.md) for more details about MCDI library.

 ## Executing DPDK applications